 - Increased production of nerve endings in the vestibule (congenital or acquired)

 - Vaginal infections

 - Contact or allergic irritants

 Vulvodynia treatment varies depending on the underlying cause.
 This is why correct diagnosis and careful examination is so important when treating vulvodynia.
-Treatment can include hormonal creams, medication changes, vaginal dilation, pelvic floor physical therapy, valium suppositories, treatment for underlying infections, vulvar hygiene changes, and botulinum toxin injections.
+Treatment can include hormonal creams, medication changes, vaginal dilation, pelvic floor physical therapy, muscle relaxant suppositories, treatment for underlying infections, vulvar hygiene changes, vaginal injections under anesthesia, and surgery.

 Emotional responses to vulvodynia are similar to those experienced by chronic pain sufferers.
 There is a great deal of frustration and anxiety that the problem may never resolve and that they will have to live with this pain for the rest of their lives.
 Women are often fed up with having gone from doctor to doctor and not getting helped and this can express itself as anger at the medical establishment.